Travels with Selkit - 2

 By 1 pm, I am back at the hotel and absolutely weary.
 At the reception, I talk to the travel assistant and arrange a day trip by car to Saqqara, Dahshur and Memphis tomorrow.
 "The car will be ready at 8 am.
 The guide Miss Noora will accompany you. and if you wish, after you return, we can arrange an evening Nile cruise for you.
 You make a boat ride and have nice drinks and dinner and also there will be a belly dance show!"
 He says.

 More than a third of the day remains.
 By 3 pm, ignoring fatigue, I venture out and take a cab to the Cairo Citadel, built by Saladin of the Crusades fame.
-But I discover that the place closes by 4 pm and I don't get in - maybe I never will.
+But the place closes by 4 pm and I can't get in - maybe I never will.

 It is still a very hot afternoon.
 Google Maps tells me that the Muslim heart of Cairo (Khan-al-Khalili etc) is within a couple of kilometers and I walk in the general direction along a path skirting the citadel.
-The idea is to repeat what was done a couple of days back, just potter around Sharia Muski and other gallies and if possible, to listen to the Quran being chanted from Al Azhar.
+The plan is to repeat what was done a couple of days back - potter around Sharia Muski and other gallies and if possible, listen to the Quran being chanted from Al Azhar.
 A sapping drag through a dusty and rundown residential district - somewhere there, I see this ruined but still impressive mosque -

 gets me under the towering walls and minarets of the 14th century Sultan Hassan mosque and the facing al-Rifai mosque.
 Once again, I am denied entry because this place too closes by 4.
 I generally look around, taking pictures of the ornate exteriors of the mosques when a guy approaches with "Bad luck, my Friend. you are too late!"
 Within a minute, it's clear that Hisham (for that is his name) is in no hurry to let go of me.